Meetings are held once a week with seasonal breaks during the year.

 INQUIRIES & MESSAGES

-Weekly meetings have concluded for the Winter session
+Weekly meetings have begun for the Fall session

-Watch for Vancouver special nights over the summer.
+Watch for Vancouver special nights over the Fall.

 Weekly Sufi meetings start at 7:15PM and end at 9:15PM.